 Aschermann was the architect for BGCAs National Board of Governors reorganization plan in the early 90’s and he managed the organization’s relationships with various high profile spokespersons like Denzel Washington, Anna Kournikova, Shaquille O’Neal, Alex Rodriguez and Ken Griffey Jr. In 2006 Aschermann packaged and helped produce Washington’s first book, A Hand to Guide Me.

 Based in Virginia, Aschermann operates a boutique consulting firm called ka6consulting that provides services to a limited number of nonprofits and companies.
 He also continues to conduct retreats, workshops/breakout sessions and keynotes for nonprofits on marketing/branding, team building and management, board development, fund raising and cause related marketing.

-Two years ago Aschermann created and implemented Community Table of Loudoun an elegant sit-down dinner for the food insecure that has seen some 2000 people served to date.
+Five years ago Aschermann created and implemented Community Table of Loudoun an elegant sit-down dinner for the food insecure that has seen some 4000 people served to date.

 He is a graduate of Springfield College in Springfield, Massachusetts, the birthplace of basketball, where he played on a nationally ranked baseball team that participated in the College Division II World Series in 1970.
 He currently serves as a member of the college’s Board of Trustees.